This page provides troubleshooting help and answers to frequently asked questions about distributing and testing apps with App Distribution.

 Check to make sure you've enabled the App Distribution Tester API (refer to instructions in the App Distribution SDK guide).

-In the Google Cloud Platform console, under Key restrictions, make sure you're not using a restricted API key.
+In the Google Cloud Console, under Key restrictions, make sure you're not using a restricted API key.

 If you typically clear